Hypercalcemia is when there is too much calcium in the blood. Calcium is a mineral needed for healthy bones, muscles, and nerves.

 - Parathyroid problems

-- Certain cancers such as Hodgkin lymphoma
+- Certain cancers

 - Kidney disease or failure

 |Copyright © Nucleus Medical Media, Inc.|

-Symptoms may include:
+Symptoms of hypercalcemia may be:

-You will be asked about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.

 - Blood tests

 If calcium levels are due to cancer or parathyroid problems, imaging may be done with:

 Other tests may be done to check the effects of high calcium.
 Tests may be: